 - identify experiences opportunities based on their meaningful work statement.

 - create a life that matters.

-If you’d like to be a part of this magical experience, complete the registration form (coming soon) and send your payment of $399 as soon as possible, since the workshop is limited to the first 50 participants.
+If you’d like to be a part of this magical experience, complete the registration form and send your payment of $399 as soon as possible, since the workshop is limited to the first 50 participants.
 Don’t delay, register today!
-Although the registration deadline is December 4, 2017, make sure to reserve your spot NOW so you don’t miss out on this incredibly rewarding experience!
+Although the registration deadline is May May 8, 2018, make sure to reserve your spot NOW so you don’t miss out on this incredibly rewarding experience!
 And if you don’t believe me, read the testimonials below!

 What could I do with my life?
 What am I here to do?
 How do I want to serve others with purpose?
 Come to this training to find the answers!

 If you have questions or comments, please feel free to contact Bill Johnson at whjohnso@(preferred) or 336-207-6795.

 - “I showed up to the workshop feeling like I was walking in a pitch black desert all alone.
 Leaving today, I feel like my spirit has been resurrected into the light.
 It’s incredible knowing I now have a tribe to stay connected with.” – Gennaro Ringley, Strength and Conditioning Coach

 - “I came here to learn how to work with my students more effectively.
 I wound up learning more about myself in the process and I’m forever changed!” – Jennifer Gatlin, Academic Advisor, University of Oklahoma